BitteProtocol/near-ca/README.md

 ## Features

-- Account management for the NEAR blockchain.
+- EVM Account Derivation from NEAR blockchain.
 - Transaction signing and sending on the Ethereum blockchain.
 - Key derivation functions for cryptographic operations.
 - Support for EIP-1559 transactions on Ethereum.
+- Wallet Connect intergration tools.

 ## Contracts

 ### Get Started

 This project requires Node.js version 20.0.0 or higher.
 If you are using nvm, you can run `nvm use` to use the node version specified in `.nvmrc`.

 To install dependencies and set up the project: